ryanhfrench/MS_ADS_exit_portfolio/README.md

-## All files included should be viewable via:
+## All files included can be viewed via:
 * Microsoft Office Sweet
 * Adobe Creative Suite
 * Tableau